 This is a basic self-defense course to prepare a student to defend from an attacker.
 Various techniques and plans to get you out of dangerous situations will be taught.
 This class will prepare you and give you the confidence you need.
 Remember, an attacker always has a plan, you don't.
-Core Requirement: Well-Being (p.
-7)
+Core Requirements: Well-Being.
+You will need a Theory course to complete the Well-Being Requirement.